-The auditor of Bond University Ltd is Ernst & Young Australia , , , , , , , , , , , , , , , , , , , , 2022 2021 \$'000 \$'000 Fees for auditing statutory financial report 233 207
+The auditor of Bond University Ltd is Ernst & Young Australia

+The addition of Bond offiversity Eta is Efficient a Foung Additional 2023 2022 \$'000 \$'000 Fees for auditing statutory financial report 244 233

 25. Events after the reporting period

 There has not been any matter or circumstances not otherwise dealt with in the financial report that has significantly affected or may significantly affect the Group.